RedisLabs/redislabs-docs/content/rs/security/encryption/internode-encryption.md

 The following diagram shows how this works.

-{{<image filename="images/rs/internode-encryption.png" alt="A diagram showing the interaction between data plane encryption, control plane encryption, and various elements of a cluster." >}}{{< /image >}}
+{{<image filename="images/rs/internode-encryption.png" alt="A diagram showing the interaction between data internode encryption, control plane encryption, and various elements of a cluster." >}}{{< /image >}}

-Data plane encryption is disabled by default for individual databases in order to optimize for performance.
+Data internode encryption is disabled by default for individual databases in order to optimize for performance.
 Encryption adds latency and overhead; the impact is measurable and varies according to the database, its field types, and the details of the underlying use case.

-You can enable data plane encryption for a database by changing the database configuration settings.
+You can enable data internode encryption for a database by changing the database configuration settings.
 This lets you choose when to favor performance and when to encrypt data.

 ## Prerequisites